Islamic Defenders Front: Actions against perceived communist threat

-Anti-government campaigns
+Anti-governmental campaigns

-The FPI has been vocal against the Indonesian government since the presidency of Abdurrahman Wahid (Gus Dur), and alongside other Islamist groups, has repeatedly carried threats of coup d'etat against the government.
-This campaign notably intensified under Joko Widodo's presidency, especially after Basuki Tjahaja Purnama's alleged blasphemy incident in 2016.
+The FPI was known for its outspoken views against the Indonesian government since the presidency of Abdurrahman Wahid, and alongside other related Islamist groups, had repeatedly threatened to topple the government.
+This campaign notably intensified under Joko Widodo's presidency, especially following former Jakarta governor Basuki Tjahaja Purnama's alleged blasphemy incident in 2016.

-Actions against perceived defamation of Islamic sensitivity
+Activities against perceived defamation of Islamic sensitivity

 The FPI is notably sensitive toward the perceived defamation and violation of Islamic norms in various aspects of society.
-In its early days, FPI targeted shops and vendors that are open or sells alcohol during the month of Ramadhan, most of which were reportedly forced to close down or ransacked.
+In its early days, FPI targeted shops and vendors that are open or sells alcohol during the month of Ramadan, most of which were reportedly forced to close down or ransacked.
 Various nightclubs, bars, and cafes were targeted by the FPI for perceived non-conformity with Islamic norms.
 In 2006, the FPI and other Islamic organizations including the Indonesian Mujahedeen Council protested against the publication of Playboy Indonesia.
 The protest led to the eviction of the Playboy office from Jakarta to Bali.
 In 2013, the FPI accused LGBT activists, such as Lady Gaga and Irshad Manji, of being "devils", and threatened their safety.
-This erupted in controversy in 2013 during Lady Gaga's Born This Way tour, which resulted in the eventual cancellation of concerts in Indonesia.
-The action was criticized for being a violation of Indonesian law sanctioning violent threats, as prescribed in Article 336 of the Criminal Code.
+This erupted in controversy in 2012 during Lady Gaga's Born This Way tour, which resulted in the eventual cancellation of concerts in Indonesia.
+The action was criticised for being a violation of Indonesian law sanctioning violent threats, as prescribed in Article 336 of the Criminal Code.

 In 2015, the FPI attacked politician and Purwakarta regent Dedi Mulyadi, accusing him of being a musyrik (polytheist) after he put up statues of Sundanese puppets in a number of city parks throughout Purwakarta in West Java. the FPI accused Dedi of debasing Islamic tenets by violating the aniconist principle of Islam, as well as using the Sundanese greeting Sampurasun, instead of the Muslim-approved Assalamualaikum.
 In December 2015, around a hundred FPI members conducted a 'sweeping' operation against Mulyadi himself.
 Its members inspected cars passing through the front gate of Taman Ismail Marzuki (TIM) in Central Jakarta where the Indonesia Theater Federation Awards ceremony was being held, attempting to stop Mulyadi from attending the event.